About Soul Space Work

 Soul Space Work was created to provide a space for exploration, compassion, humanity, empowerment and support.

 Sarah Smith Warren is a certified coach, artist, entrepreneur and community advocate.
-She holds a Masters of Arts in Communication, an accredited coaching certification and has spent her career working in the nonprofit sector of the arts, humanities and economic and community development.
+She holds a Masters of Arts in Communication, an accredited coaching certification and has spent her career working in the nonprofit sector of the arts, humanities and economic and community development, small business and leadership facilitation.
 She moved into the role of small business owner when she opened her photography studio, renovating a historic building in her downtown.
 In 2019, Sarah received a national Creative Community Fellowship and North Dakota Change Maker fellowship.
 Through these experiences, Soul Space Work was established to create a support system for humans, artists, organizations and businesses.

 The Soul can be defined as the principle of life, feeling, thought, and action in humans.
 I always wanted my soul to align with the work that I do and I discovered that for me, there is not only one thing that offers that life, feeling, thought and action…but there are many opportunities that will fill us up at different times.
 When our personal needs can align with our work and our choices, we are able to move through the world more fulfilled.